 Fund structure - Each fund invests in underlying funds and incurs expenses related to the underlying funds.
 In addition, investors in each fund will incur fees to pay for certain expenses related to the operations of the fund.
 An investor holding the underlying funds directly and in the same proportions as each fund would incur lower overall expenses but would not receive the benefit of the portfolio management and other services provided by each fund.
 Additionally, in accordance with an exemption under the Investment Company Act of 1940, as amended, the investment adviser considers only proprietary funds when selecting underlying investment options and allocations.
 This means that the funds' investment adviser does not, nor does it expect to, consider any unaffiliated funds as underlying investment options for each fund.
-This strategy could raise certain conflicts of interest when determining the overall asset allocation to the adviser or funds with relatively lower historical investment results.
+This strategy could raise certain conflicts of interest when determining the overall asset allocation of each fund or choosing underlying investments for each fund, including the selection of funds that result in greater compensation to the adviser or funds with relatively lower historical investment results.
 The investment adviser has policies and procedures designed to mitigate material conflicts of interest that may arise in connection with its management of each fund.